Michael-Bianconi/Panel/README.md

 # Panels

-Panels is a C utility that allows developers to split their terminal output into columns.
+Panels is a thread-safe C utility that allows developers to split their terminal output into columns.
 Output can be asynchronously displayed side-by-side.

+## Build

+    $ gcc panel.c -lpthread

 ## Usage